DarioMastro95/CleverTransfo-Inductor-Doc/src/General-settings.md

 The application, starting from this base folder, defines the folder in which documents will be saved using this sequence:
 **Starting folder\Application type\Product code\Version**

-Path for saving documents
-When using applications, pressing the export button saves all documents onto a predefined folder.
-The path of the source folder must be selected in this field.
-The application, starting from this base folder, defines the folder in which documents will be saved using this sequence:

 ## Example